42seeds/0/0/hsari.md

 Requiretty / Difference between tty -pty

-Tty is teletemetry and work as normal terminal connection.
-Pty is
+Tty is teletype and work as normal terminal connection.
+Pty is psuedo telemetry and it acts like terminal but it's not a real terminal.

 Whats the difference between getent groups and groups?
 - Getent is short for get entries.
 Allow users to access entriesfrom various text files or databases managed by NSS.
 (Name Service Switch)